joker-b/botzo/aats.md

 <h1>Thanks for Visiting during <i>Art at the Source 2024</i></h1>

-[_Art at the Source 2024_](https://www.artatthesource.org/) has been Sonoma County's largest-ever multi-venue art exhibition and open-studios event. [**New Artworks and Books**]({{ site.url}}/book24) may still be available both at [Sebastopol Center for the Arts](https://www.sebarts.org/), select retailers, or online.
+[_Art at the Source 2024_](https://www.artatthesource.org/) has been Sonoma County's largest-ever multi-venue art exhibition and open-studios event. [**New Artworks and Books**]({{ site.url}}/book24) may still be available both from [Sebastopol Center for the Arts](https://www.sebarts.org/), retailers, or online.

-For those who visited during the Open Studio Sessions at Studio 16b in Sebastopol: thanks for your support, great conversations and ideas!
+For those who visited during the Open Studio Sessions at Studio 16b in Sebastopol: **=Thank You** for your support, great conversations and ideas!
 Hope to see you at the next Sonoma County event (in Petaluma!) and always here online.

 While I have long worked as a creator in many media, AatS's open-studio venue was new for me.
 The process was documented in a series of posts: